 Further, make sure you’re drinking lots of water to keep your fluids up.
 Aim for at least 1.5 liters per day.
 Avoid alcohol and other intoxicating substances to maximize your healing capacity.

 Protein is essential for the maintenance and repair of body tissue.
 Depleted protein levels will cause a decrease in collagen development, slowing the wound-healing process.
 Adequate protein levels will help achieve optimal wound healing rates.
 Sources of protein include red and white meats, fish, eggs, liver, dairy products (milk, cheese, yoghurt), soybeans, legumes, seeds, nuts and grains.

 This vitamin plays an important role in collagen synthesis as well as the formation of new blood vessels (angiogenesis).
 Adequate Vitamin C levels help strengthen the healing wound.

 Vitamin C also has important antioxidant properties that help the immune system, and it increases the absorption of iron.
 Foods containing Vitamin C include fruit and vegetables, especially, oranges, grapefruit, tomatoes, and leafy vegetables.

 This vitamin can help with wound healing.
 It increases the inflammatory response in wounds, stimulating collagen synthesis.

-Iron deficiency can also result in impaired collagen production and strength of the wound.
+A lack of iron/Iron deficiency can also result in impaired collagen production and strength of the wound.
 The best sources of iron in the diet are Red meat, Offal, Fish, Eggs, Wholemeal bread, Dark green leafy vegetables, Dried fruits, Nuts, Yeast extracts

 Scar Management and Healing Support